-Hours of Service Regulations & Driver Fatigue
+Accidents Caused by Hours of Service Violations & Truck Driver Fatigue in Nashville

 Holding Trucking Companies Responsible for HOS Violations

 Falling asleep at the wheel isn’t just an accident; it is an act of negligence.
 Truck drivers can be held responsible for violating regulations, and employers can be held responsible for their driver’s actions in some circumstances.

 Overview of Hours of Service Regulations

 The Federal Motor Carrier Safety Administration (FMCSA) has detailed all the major HOS rules on its website, broken down by property and passenger-carrying commercial motor vehicles (CMVs).

 - Vehicles designed to transport 16 passengers or more.

 The hours of service rules limit the number of hours a driver can operate their trucks.

 Property-carrying drivers must abide be the following rules: